z0on/AFS-analysis-with-moments/README.md

 Lastly, the script outputs a file `[contrast].winboots.runs` that contains all the commands to run the next stage.

 ## Bootstrapping the winning model ##
 Assuming we have 100 boostrapped SFS (See **Appendix** for instructions how to obtain bootstrapped 2dSFS from [ANGSD](http://www.popgen.dk/angsd/index.php/ANGSD)), we are now going to run just the winning model on all of them.
 The commands file to do that has been already created by running `modSel_summary.R`, in the current example it is the file `p12.winboots.runs`.
 Now we need to do is to run all these commands, much preferably in parallel.
-As before, let them run for a max of one hour, kill whatever processes did not finish.
+As before, let them run for a one hour, kill whatever processes did not finish.

 The text output will be collected in the file `p12.winboots`.
 To summarize it all we need to do is
 ```bash